Some Comparison Results for First-Order Hamilton-Jacobi Equations and Second-Order Fully Nonlinear Parabolic Equations with Ventcell Boundary Conditions: Introduction

 where $G$ satisfies similar assumptions as $F$, in particular an ellipticity property like \eqref{ellip}.
-We point out that $-u_{x_N}$ is the special form, in our context, of the normal derivative of $u$ on $\domeg \times (0,T)$ and therefore \eqref{Vbc-HS} is nothing but a Neumann type boundary condition.
-However, this comes with an unusual dependence in the second-order tangential derivative $D^2_{x'x'} u$.
+We point out that, in our context, $-u_{x_N}$ is nothing but the normal derivative of $u$ on $\domeg \times (0,T)$ and therefore \eqref{Vbc-HS} is some kind of Neumann type boundary condition.
+However, this comes with an unusual dependence in the second-order tangential derivative $\Ddxp u$.
 This particularity is, of course, the main originality and difficulty of Ventcell boundary conditions.

-\textit{The case of a general domain ---} If $\Omega$ is a general smooth domain\footnote{We will precise later on which type of regularity we impose.}, the exact form of such boundary condition and the assumptions they have to satisfy are less clear, for at least two reasons.
+\textit{The case of a general domain ---} If $\Omega$ is a general smooth domain\footnote{We will precise which type of regularity we impose later on.}, the exact form of such boundary condition and the assumptions they have to satisfy are less clear, for at least two reasons.

-First, at a point $x$ of the manifold $\domeg$, it has to depend on the Hessian matrix---relatively to $\domeg$---of the solution $u:\Omegb \to \R$ but it is well-known that the definition of such Hessian matrix on a manifold is not completely straightforward: it depends not only on $D^2_T u$, the $N\times N$-symmetric matrix corresponding to the restriction of the quadratic form $h\mapsto D^2u(x)h\cdot h$\ \footnote{Here and throughout this article, $v_1\cdot v_2$ stands for the standard euclidian scalar product of $v_1,v_2\in \R^N$.} to $T_x\domeg$, the tangent space of $\domeg$ at $x$, but it also depends on the curvatures of $\domeg$ at $x$.
+First, at a point $x$ of the manifold $\domeg$, the condition has to depend on the Hessian matrix---relatively to $\domeg$---of the solution $u:\Omegb \to \R$ but it is well-known that the definition of such Hessian matrix on a manifold is not completely straightforward: not only does it depend on $D^2_T u$, the $N\times N$-symmetric matrix corresponding to the restriction of the quadratic form $h\mapsto D^2u(x)h\cdot h$\ \footnote{Here and throughout this article, $v_1\cdot v_2$ stands for the standard euclidian scalar product of $v_1,v_2\in \R^N$.} to $T_x\domeg$ (the tangent space of $\domeg$ at $x$), but it also depends on the curvatures of $\domeg$ at $x$.